10 Top Google ranking factors in 2025

 Remember, we said external backlinks leverage other sites’ authority to rank your pages.
 Well, the benefits do not stop at just that.
 How so?

-If authority sources are pointing to your site, your site will become an authority too.
+If authoritative sources are pointing to your site, your site will become an authority too.

 Think of the entire process as gaining authority by association.
 That is more reason why you shouldn’t associate with “bad” apples — the link farms and PBNs.